AdobeDocs/commerce-operations.en/help/home.md

 ## What's New

-This section includes recent changes that we think you would like to know about, such as new topics and significant updates to existing topics.
+The following table includes recent changes that we think you would like to know about, such as new topics and significant updates to existing topics:

 | Description                                                                                                                        | Type         |
 |------------------------------------------------------------------------------------------------------------------------------------|--------------|